boazsegev/plezi/README.md

 ...and since it's all pure ruby, it's as easy as it gets.

-## why not Ruby on Rails?

-I love the Ruby community and I know that we are realy good at writing gems and plug-ins that save a lot of time and code.
-But we don't need all the plug-ins all the time.

-Ruby on Rails became too bloated and big for some projects...
-It's full of greate features that some of them are sometimes used... but at the end of the day, it's HEAVY.

-in comes anorexic to the rescue.
-Feed it on plug-ins and gems to expend it's capabilities, or feed it on your own code - it will eat it all up and size up to your exact needs.

-Don't get me wrong, I love Ruby on Rails... but it's just to big and heavy for some apps I want to develop.

 ## Anorexic is hungry for pristine yummy gems

 This is the "Pristine chunks" phylosophy.